kamailio/kamailio-wiki/README.md

 ## Support ##

-To update the content, make pull requests at:
+To update the content, make a pull requests at:

   - https://github.com/kamailio/kamailio-wiki

 The wiki pages are inside the **[docs/](docs/)** folder.

-Questions and discussions about wiki content have to be done via mailing list:
+Questions and discussions about the wiki content have to be done via our mailing list:

   - [sr-users (at) lists.kamailio.org](https://lists.kamailio.org/mailman3/postorius/lists/sr-users.lists.kamailio.org/)